The unrolled quantum group inside Lusztig's quantum group of divided powers

-Let us mention that for our application we usually require all $2d_\alpha\;|\;\ell$, while literature (in particular \cite{Lus90} from Sec.
-8.4 on) usually requires them to be relatively prime.
-Hence the orders $\ell_\alpha$ become different from each other and from $\ell$, which causes slightly unusual behaviour: Namely, the appearance of the dual root system $\g^\vee$ in the exact sequence below and problems with the existence of the standard $R$-matrix.
-The algebra structure and the exact sequence for general $\ell$ are established in \cite{Len14} and alternative $R$-matrices are determined in \cite{LO16}.\\
+Let us mention that for our application we are usually interested in the fully divisible case $2d_\alpha\;|\;\ell$, while in quantum group literature (in particular \cite{Lus90} from Sec.
+8.4 on) it is usually required that $(2d_\alpha,\ell)=1$.
+In the general case the orders $\ell_\alpha$ may be different from one another and different from $\ell$.
+This can cause unusual behaviour, for example the Langlands dual root system $\g^\vee$ appears in the exact sequence below and there are problems with the existence of the standard $R$-matrix.
+The algebra structure for general $\ell$ are discussed in \cite{Lus93,Len14} and alternative $R$-matrices are determined in \cite{LO16,GLO18}.\\